wp-plugins/bp-profile-as-homepage/readme.txt

 = 0.6 =
 added option to select the user role who can view the homepage.

+= 1.0 =
+updated to work with latest wordpress and buddypress editions

 == Support Questions ==
 if you want to ask anything regarding this plugin, you can always put your questions on my website http://appinstore.com